niemasd/CompactTree/example/cookbook.md

 # Cookbook

 This page contains many examples of CompactTree usage.
-Rather than showing complete programs (which would require the boilerplate code of the `#include` statement, function header(s), and function return value(s), these examples will be short self-contained code snippets that can be incorporated into larger functions.
+Rather than showing complete programs (which would require the boilerplate code of `#include` statements, function headers, and function return values), these examples will be short self-contained code snippets that can be incorporated into larger functions/programs (see the [`example`](https://github.com/niemasd/CompactTree/tree/main/example) directory of the CompactTree repository for complete example programs).
 In all of the examples below, `tree` is a `compact_tree` object.

 ## Loading a Tree